 - I perform residential, single family and multi-family home inspections in the Greater Cincinnati and Northern Kentucky areas.

-- I include a termite or (WDO) wood destroying organisms inspection and report with every home inspection at no additional charge.
+- I include a termite or (WDI) wood destroying insect inspection report with every home inspection at no additional charge in Ohio only.

 - Radon testing and mitigation services are available at your request and at reduced cost to you.